This post may contain affiliate links. Please read my disclosure policy.

 Salads are something that a lot of people think about in the summer because they are great to have during the warmer weather, but did you know that in my part of Texas, lettuce is in season in the winter?
 It’s available year round in most parts of the country (at the grocery store) but when we go to the farmers market, the winter time is when we’ll find fresh cut lettuce.
 That’s why I think this salad is perfect for this time of year because not only can salad be enjoyed year round as part of a healthy diet, but they also feature seasonal ingredients.
 I hope you’ll give this one a try!

-- 1 cup sliced celery
+- 1 cup celery sliced

-- 6 green onions, chopped
+- 6 green onions chopped

-- ½ cup sliced almonds, toasted
+- ½ cup almonds sliced and toasted

 - ½ cup olive oil

 - ¼ cup tarragon wine vinegar

 - ¼ teaspoon pepper

 - ½ teaspoon hot sauce such as Tabasco or Cholula sauce